Pumps By Material

 ALUMINUM is a non-ferrous metal, very lightweight, approximately one-third as much as steel.
 Aluminum exhibits excellent atmospheric corrosion resistance, but can be very reactive with other metals.
 Browse our selection of aluminum pumps from manufacturers like Pacer, Protek and Little Giant Pumps Pumps.

-Plastic pumps move fluids that would damage other types of pumps.
-They provide broad chemical resistance and are less costly and lighter than metal pumps.
-Some plastic pumps are designed to move abrasive materials, acids, adhesives, chemicals, coolants, hazardous materials, lubricants, diesel fuel, oil, ground water, potable water, salt water, wastewater, sewage, and a variety of liquids.
+In plastic pumps all wetted parts are plastic material.
+Shaft, pedestals ans other non-wetted parts may be in metal or other appropriate material.
+Plastic pumps are designed to move fluids that would corrode or damage other types of pumps.
+They provide broad chemical resistance and are less costly and lighter in weight than metal pumps.
+Disadvantages of plastic pumps include limited pressure ratings, reduced impact resistance, and narrower temperature ranges.
+Some plastic pumps are designed to move abrasive materials, acids, adhesives, chemicals, coolants, hazardous materials, lubricants.
+Other devices are rated for combustible, corrosive, high viscosity, or high temperature media.
+Plastic pumps are also used to move gasoline, diesel fuel, and oil; ground water, potable water, salt water, and wastewater; sewage, sludge, slurry and ash slurry; gas and air; powders, solids, and rendering wastes; and a variety of liquids and liquids with solids.

 304 Stainless Steel is the standard "18/8" stainless; it is the most versatile and most widely used stainless steel, available in a wider range of products, forms and finishes than any other.
 The 304 stainless steel is the grade dominant in the manufacture of drawn stainless parts.
 It is not suitable for seawater